avniproject/avni-setup/README.md

 - You can see the console logs and when it says app installed then you can start vnc server and connect to `localhost:5901` to access the android emulator.
 Password is password.
 - You can access webapp by accessing `localhost:8021` on your browser.
 - Create an organisation and one use to test it out.
-- Next go to the emulator, `avi` is pre-installed and you can login using the user you just created.
+- Next go to the emulator, `avni` is pre-installed and you can login using the user you just created.
 - For connecting to the db you can use `jdbc:postgresql://localhost:5434/openchs` url.